datocms/documentation/src/jekyll/fields.md

 title: Retrieve fields values
 ---

-Once you have obtained a record object, you can access to the value associated to a field using its *Field ID*:
+Once you have obtained a record object, you can access the value associated to a field using its *Field ID*:

 <div class="two">
   <div>![foo](/images/edit-field-dialog.png)</div>